raux/raux.github.io/index.md

 ## Why Attend?
 <p style='text-align: justify;'>
-Our goal is to facilitate a discussion for young researchers to build an sustain their networks in research.
-Topics of discussion include:
+Our goal is to facilitate a space for contributions, advice and discussions that align with these three activities:
 </p>

-- Exposure to latest trends in Software such as the impact of generative Artifical Intelligence and augmentated computing and visualization.
+- **RESEARCH:** Gain early feedback on your research from experts.
+Practise presentation skills, and seek potential collaborators.

-- Estabilish and build Japanese localized networks that link with global diversity and inclusiveness.
+- **EDUCATION:** Learn about the latest trends in Software such as the impact of generative Artifical Intelligence and augmentated computing and visualization.

-- Build Research & Education that is innovative and solves global issues.
+- **Networking:** Contribute to nuturing the next generation of world-class Young Researchers in the Early Stages of their Careers.
+We also aim to connect local Japanese researchers with rising scientist from the global community.

 ## Call for Contributions
 <p style='text-align: justify;'>